 - chemoembolisation (TACE)

-For advanced liver cancer you might have a targeted cancer drug, such as sorafenib, to help control the cancer.
-Or you might have other treatments, such as painkillers or anti sickness drugs, to help with any symptoms you might have.
+For advanced liver cancer you might have targeted or immunotherapy cancer drugs.
+For example, drugs such as atezolizumab with bevacizumab or sorafenib.
+You may have other treatments, such as painkillers or anti sickness drugs, to help with symptoms.